DanCouper/simon/README.md

 It uses reason-react.

-The main `Simon` module should eventually just be a state machine that defines the game state + the actions needed to transition between;
+The main `Simon` module is a state machine that defines the game state + the actions needed to transition between;
 it holds the core state of the game (the sequence) and builds it up as the state transitions.

-It has two props, `maxRounds` and `numKeys` - eventually there should be a config component above Simon, but atm this just gets passed in via the ReactDOM render call.
+It has three props, `maxRounds`, `numKeys` and `maxRetries` which can be used to configure the game.
+TODO: build out a config component to kick the game off.

 It has two children, the display and the inputs.
-I would like to just have the inputs, disable & highlight them when displaying, but this turns out to be more work than it works in React; mutating the classNames would seem to be the best way, but then I have to write some painful boilerplate.
+I would like to just have the inputs, disable & highlight them when displaying, but this turns out to be more work than it's worth in React; mutating the classNames would seem to be the best way, but then I have to write some painful boilerplate.
 Anyway.

 ## Dev